rrcobb/blog/src/pages/posts/2022-07-08-review-play-in-predictive-minds-a-cognitive-theory-of-play.md

 --

+Overall, I really like this paper.
+It'd have been more fun if it was shorter, and if they didn't talk like aliens, but that's academic writing for ya!

 > It may be that when agents have fun together, they do so by collaboratively reducing error for each other.

 That's my idea of a good time 😉

 Hope this was your idea of a good time too!
-If it was, let's collaboratively reduce error for each other (like, message me what you think, or share the link with a friend.)
+If it was, let's collaboratively reduce error for each other 😅.
+Message me what you think, or share the link with a friend.